 - GW Home

-- About GW
+- GW Experience

-- Faculty And Staff
+- Faculty & Staff

-Graduate Certificate and Master's Degree in Landscape Design - Arlington
+Graduate Certificate and Master's Degree in Landscape Design

 The Landscape Design Graduate Certificate or Master's Degree Program is ideally suited for landscape professionals seeking to upgrade skills, individuals who want to become professional landscape designers, amateurs with an interest in the art of garden design, institutional horticultural staff, nursery employees, and garden design writers.
 The program provides a background in horticulture, nursery and planting standards, and the creative process of design.
 Courses are geared to small-scale landscape design applications with emphasis on sound design principles, good site engineering methods, and creative use of plant materials.